CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 `header.gltfFormat` determines the format of the glTF field

-* When the value of `header.gltfFormat` is `0`, the glTF field is a UTF-8 string, which contains a url to a glTF model.
+* When the value of `header.gltfFormat` is `0`, the glTF field is a UTF-8 string, which contains a uri of the glTF model content.
 * When the value of `header.gltfFormat` is `1`, the glTF field is a binary blob containing binary glTF.

+> Implementation note: Prefer a binary glTF blob to an glTF model data uri.

 In either case, `header.gltfByteLength` contains the length of the glTF field in bytes.

-If the glTF asset is embedded, it must be 8-byte aligned so that glTF's byte-alignment guarantees are met.
-This can be done by padding the Feature Table or Batch Table if they are present.
+### Coordinate reference system (CRS)

+3D Tiles local coordinate systems use a right-handed 3-axis (x, y, z) Cartesian coordinate system; that is, the cross product of _x_ and _y_ yields _z_.
+3D Tiles defines the _z_ axis as up for local Cartesian coordinate systems.

+By default, vertex positions of the embedded glTF are defined according to a right-handed coordinate system where the _y_-axis is up, but vertex positions may be defined in a coordinate system where the _z_axis is up by specifying the the [`CESIUM_z_up` glTF extension](TODO) in the embedded glTF (see [local coordinate systems](../../README.md#local-coordinate-systems)).

 ## File extension and MIME type